A Broken System: Why We Need a Labor Party

 Why a Labor Party?

 A Labor Party would focus on economic justice, understanding that the economy is what most voters care about.
-Millions of Americans don’t prioritize issues like racism, women’s rights, or even democracy, as unfortunate as that is.
-This party would concentrate on what resonates most—people’s livelihoods—while also subtly addressing broader issues through equitable policies.
+This party would concentrate on what resonates most—people’s livelihoods—while also addressing broader issues through equitable policies.

 The party’s core principles would include: